All Products

 image

-3. After saving, wait for 3 to 5 seconds.
-The esa-mcp-server service appears in the Installed list of MCP Server in Cline and shows a green enabled status.
+3. After you save the file, wait for 3 to 5 seconds.
+The esa-mcp-server service appears in the Installed list of MCP Server in Cline and is displayed with a green enabled status, as shown in the following figure.
 This indicates that ESA MCP Server is configured successfully.

 image